tristhaus/jsdoppelkopf/README.md

 Copyright tristhaus 2023 and later.

-A program to note down the scores in a game of Doppelkopf following the house rules of a group of friends.
+A web site to note down the scores in a game of Doppelkopf following the house rules of a group of friends.

 ## License